-In a 2012 study into the effectiveness of glycerol for sports performance, they used a dose of 1.2 grams per kilogram of bodyweight for each study participant, with no noted adverse health effects1.
-1.2g/kg is a much higher dose than is used in ProLon, which is around 0.3g/kg.
+In a 2012 study into the effectiveness of glycerol for sports performance, they used a dose of 1.2 grams per kilogram of bodyweight for each study participant, with no noted adverse health effects3The Effect of Glycerol Supplements on Aerobic and Anaerobic Performance of Athletes and Sedentary Subjects – J Hum Kinet (2012).
+1.2g/kg is a much higher dose than is used in ProLon.
 Just to re-iterate, glycerine/glycerol are the same thing, however commercially it’s often referred to as glycerine, and inside the body as glycerol.

 Where can I buy vegetable glycerine?

 Many will be familiar with seeing glycerine available in supermarkets, typically in the baking aisle.
-It’s also available cheaply on Amazon, for example as NOW Vegetable Glycerine.
+It can also be found on Amazon and other online retailers.

 NR-3 Vitamin Supplement

 In addition to the food contained in the ProLon box, there is also a multivitamin called NR-3.
 This is taken twice daily, at lunch & dinner.
 The majority of the ingredients for this supplement are vitamins.
 However it also contains:

 - Methylsulfonylmethane (MSM)

 - The minerals Zinc, Selenium & Copper